-The Albuquerque International Balloon Fiesta has amassed facts, figures, and history since 13 hot air balloons launched from a shopping center parking lot in Albuquerque in 1972.
-The 2017 Balloon Fiesta takes place Oct.
-7 through Oct.
-15, and 700 hot air balloons will take to the air from Balloon Fiesta Park.
+The Albuquerque International Balloon Fiesta has grown in scale and noteworthy history since 13 hot air balloons launched from a shopping center parking lot in Albuquerque in 1972.
+The 2019 Balloon Fiesta takes place Saturday, Oct 5, 2019— Sunday, October 13, 2019, with over 600 hot air balloons and 1,000 pilots taking to the air from Balloon Fiesta Park.

 Balloon Fiesta History

-- The first balloon event in Albuquerque took place on April 8, 1972, at Coronado Shopping Center.
-Thirteen balloons participated.
+- The first balloon event in Albuquerque took place on April 8, 1972, at Coronado Shopping Center with thirteen balloons participating.
 The first event was a promotion for KOB-AM radio.

 - From 1972 to 1975, balloon events took place in late winter/early spring.